 Do all products that incorporate Better Life meat, dairy or eggs have to be submitted to the Foundation?

-Yes.
-All compounds/recipes must be submitted to the Better Life label Foundation for approval first before they are put into production.
+Yes, all compounds/recipes must first be accepted by the Better Life label Foundation before they are put into production.

 Are certain product groups excluded from participation?

 Yes.
 A number of product groups are excluded from participation in the Better Life label scheme.
 The Dutch Society for the Protection of Animals has established conditions that specify which product groups are excluded.
-These conditions are included in the Conditions protocol processing.
+These conditions are included in the Conditions Protocol processors.
 This protocol can be found here.

 Can new products be registered in the meantime?